Geometric decomposition of entropy production in out-of-equilibrium systems

+In order to obtain a similar expression for the housekeeping entropy, we write the force acting on the system as $\bm{F}_t = -\grad U_t + \bm{F}_t^\text{nc}$, where $\bm{F}_t^\text{nc}$ is a nonconservative force.
+Since in \eqref{variational-housekeeping}, the infimum is taken over all gradient fields, we may absorb the gradient terms in the local mean velocity into $V = \phi/\mu + T \ln p_t + U_t$ and write

+In many physical settings, the nonconservative force is an externally applied driving force and its functional form is therefore known.
+In such cases, we can evaluate \eqref{variational-housekeeping-2} by considering only scalar observables $V$ that depend on the position of the particles.
+We stress that \eqref{variational-housekeeping-2} does not depend explicitly on the potential $U_t$, which generally includes interactions between particles and is therefore often not known precisely in practice.
+Without minimizing, an arbitrary choice of $V$ yields an upper bound on the housekeeping entropy production rate.
+One meaningful such choice is $V = \av{\bm{F}_t^\text{nc}}_t \cdot \bm{x}$, which yields the upper bound

+Thus, the housekeeping entropy production rate is bounded by the variance of the nonconservative force.
+In summary, the variational expressions \eqref{variational-excess-2} and \eqref{variational-housekeeping-2} allow us to determine both the excess and the housekeeping entropy production rate from given trajectory data, which is our second main result.

-\textit{Demonstration.} As an explicit demonstration of our previous results, we study the motion of a Brownian particle in a time-dependent periodic potential $U_t(x+L) = U_t(x)$, which is driven by a constant bias $F_0$,
+\textit{Demonstration.} As an explicit demonstration of our previous results, we study the motion of a Brownian particle in a time-dependent periodic potential $U_t(x+L) = U_t(x)$, which is driven by a constant bias $F^\text{nc}_0$,

 Such a situation is common in experimental systems to study the dynamics of colloidal particles \cite{Spe07,Evs08}.
-For simplicity, we assume that the modulation of the potential and the probability density are periodic in time, $U_{t+\tau}(x) = U_t(x)$.
-We perform numerical simulations of \eqref{langevin-perpot}, from which we obtain snapshots of the time-dependent probability density $p_t(\bm{x})$.
-The excess entropy production rate can be obtained numerically by finding the function $\nu(x)$ minimizing the functional
+For simplicity, we modulate the potential in a time-periodic manner, $U_{t+\tau}(x) = U_t(x)$.
+For long times, the probability density is then periodic in both space and time, $p_{t+\tau}(x) = p_{t}(x) = p_t(x+L)$.
+We perform numerical simulations of \eqref{langevin-perpot}, from which we obtain a set of trajectories, which we then use to compute the excess and housekeeping entropy production rate according to \eqref{variational-excess-2} and \eqref{variational-housekeeping-2}.
+Note that for periodic boundary conditions, only forces that can be written as the gradient of a \textit{periodic} scalar function are conservative.
+Thus, we parameterize the scalar functions $V(x)$ and $\phi(x)$ as

-where $\sigma_t[\nu]$ is given by \eqref{entropy} and $\alpha > 0$ is a Lagrange multiplier ensuring that the local mean velocity satisfies the continuity equation \eqref{fokkerplanck}.
-In the above, we first use the snapshots of $p_t(x)$ to construct an interpolating function and then use the latter to calculate the derivatives.
-For sufficiently large $\alpha$, the minimizer of this functional approaches $\nu^*_t(x)$ and we have $\sigma_t^\text{ex} = \sigma[\nu_t^*]$.
-While in the one-dimensional case, an explicit expression for the Wasserstein distance exists \cite{Val74}, this result does not apply to periodic boundary conditions.
-In practice, \eqref{excess-functional} can be minimized by parameterizing